Will I Lose Everything if I File for Bankruptcy in Maryland?

 What are Examples of Maryland Bankruptcy Exemptions?

-Some of the state exemptions available to Maryland residents are:
+While there are federal exemptions, the state exemptions available to Maryland residents include:

 - Insurance – Proceeds from health or disability benefits or settlements, medical insurance benefits, and life insurance or annuity earnings.

-- Pensions – State employee pensions are exempt.
+- Pensions – Along with insurance, state employee pensions are also exempt.

 - Public Benefits – Crime victims’ compensation, unemployment compensation and workers’ compensation.